- How Does Copy Trading Work?

 - Best Platforms

 Fact 1) Copy Trading Market Potential

-Firstly, in case you’re not familiar with Social Trading or Copy Trading, please take a look at Three Practical & Safe Ways To Succeed In Passive Forex Trading;
+Firstly, in case you’re not familiar with Social Trading or Copy Trading, please take a look at Three Practical & Safe Ways To Succeed In Passive Forex Trading.

-In the copy trading, you do not need to make any input at all on all trades but the professional trader who you copy makes every single decision and you basically get the identical returns on the trade as the traders does on their personal account.
+In the copy trading, you do not need to make any input at all on all trades but the professional trader who you copy makes every single decision and you basically get the identical returns on the trade as the traders do on their personal account.

 I want to share specific numbers in this industry though, unfortunately, there are very little numerical data related to the market.
 However, let me pick & mix a few reliable information to provide you with some insights on how this industry has been growing & could be evolving down the road.

 Overall Market (Germany)

 Phillip Capital, Singapore based securities research firm summarized ayond ltd business (ayond is one of the top social / copy trading platform companies) including industry analysis in Aug 2018.